 If Genesis 1 and 2 show us what living is supposed to look like, then Genesis 3 shows us what dying looks like.

 Genesis 3 tells the story of Adam and Eve’s choice to rebel against God and eat from the Tree of the Knowledge of Good and Evil.
-A choice that promised them divine understanding of good and evil, but also a choice God warned them not to make.
+A choice that promised them divine understanding of right and wrong, but also a choice God warned them not to make.

-Genesis 2:16-17.
-16 And the Lord God commanded the man, saying, “You may surely eat of every tree of the garden, 17 but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
+Genesis 2:17. but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”

 Yes, the tree kept its promise of “God-likeness.”
 And yes, God’s warning came true – with knowledge like God’s came alienation from God himself.

 You see sin is a very real thing.
 Sin is not just an imaginary concept or a social construct.
 It’s an actual force that has been released into the world and into our souls.
 It is a force that now must be carried inside us until it is either killed or it kills us.